 Do I need a credential evaluation?

-If you are admitted and decide to enroll at Colorado School of Mines, you must submit an official final high school transcript in its original language as well as an English version or credential evaluation.
-All international transcripts must be accompanied by a certified English translation and course-by-course credential evaluation*.
+If you are admitted and decide to enroll at Colorado School of Mines, and you have more than one year of international coursework on your transcript, you must submit an official final high school transcript in its original language and a credential evaluation.
+All international transcripts must be accompanied by a course-by-course credential evaluation*.
 Please order an evaluation after you have graduated from high school so the transcript will be final.
 The preferred evaluation agencies are Educational Credential Evaluators, (ECE) and WES (World Education Services (WES).
 Other National Association of Credential Evaluation Services (NACES) members will be considered on a case-by-case basis.
-Remember to designate Mines as a copy recipient of your evaluation.
+Remember to designate Mines Undergraduate Admissions as a copy recipient of your evaluation.

 Eligibility for a Credential Evaluation wavier: